 FORMERLY ENGLISH, FORMERLY EXTANT

-There are, of course, many English-themes institutions which have come and in many cases gone.
+There are, of course, many English-themes institutions that have come and in many cases gone.
 The Prince opened in the 1920s as The Windsor and still retains a British decor even though the mostly Korean clientele will find soju on the menu, not stout.
 Nearby, the HMS Bounty (which opened in 1948 as The Gay Room) retains an English vibe; it’s dark, named after a ship in the Royal Navy, and there are British decorations.
 Both are located, not coincidentally, near the former site of the Ambassador Hotel, in operation from 1921-1989 and demolished in 2005.

 The Red Lion in Silver Lake began existence in 1959 as an English pub before transforming into a faux-Bavarian gasthaus in 1963.
 In fact, the “Red Lion” is by far the most popular pub name in the UK.
 While the biergarten and middle room are appropriately Germanic, the original section, downstairs, still retains an air of Englishness.
 Gone but not forgotten are Royal Claytons (UPDATE: re-opened as Claytons Public House in the Historic Core), The British & Dominion Social Club, and the Tudor House.

 Santa Monica also has at least one mostly-English market, the Continental Shop.
 Its exotic groceries include Maltesers, cans of Heinz beans, brown sauce, and a huge rental library of British series and films on video and audio cassette.
 The shop is owned by Australians and there are thus also Australian delicacies like the leftover brewers’ yeast extract marketed and sold as a food spread.
 UPDATE — The Continental Shop has closed!